One of the most wanted features on a smartphone is water resistance but, is the Samsung Galaxy Note 20 waterproof? What about the rest of the range?

 - If you leave the phone in water longer than this, it’s likey that seals will loosen, and water will get into the phone.
 Once inside, there’s a lot of harm that will happen.
 As long as you don’t keep your phone on you whilst swimming around, you should be fine.
 Taking a few photos in the pool or under water photos for a few minutes should be absolutely fine.Don’t expose the phone to high pressure water such as ocean waves or a waterfall

 High pressure water can cause damage to your handset, as more water is likely to enter the phone and the seals are far more likely to become damaged.

 - Don’t expose the handset to salt water or soapy water

 The salt and/or chemicals can cause more damage to the integrity of the phone than fresh water can.

 - When used in water, features such as the touchscreen may not work properly.

 Is the Samsung Galaxy Note 20 waterproof?

 Now that you can answer the question of, ‘is the Samsung Galaxy Note 20 waterproof?’ you’ll be able to share the information.
 Keep your Note 20 safe and everyone else’s too!
-If you haven’t yet got your hands on the new Note 20, make sure to check out our best Samsung Galaxy Note 20 5G deals right now!
+In addition to the Note 20, many of Samsung’s latest releases are water resistant too – and get better and better with each release.
+Check out our latest Samsung mobile deals!